-The Compensation and Human Capital Committee also approved adjustments to the compensation levels for the other Named Executive Officers effective in April 2022.
-These adjustments equated to increases in target total compensation ranging from 4.1% to 7.9% for fiscal 2022 relative to fiscal 2021.
+The Compensation and Human Capital Committee also approved adjustments to the compensation levels for the other Named Executive Officers effective in April 2023.
+These adjustments equated to increases in target total compensation ranging from 3.9% to 11.4% for fiscal 2023 relative to fiscal 2022 for existing Named Executive Officers.

 Increases were primarily delivered via increases in target equity values, which are earned based on performance.
 Adjustments to base salary were in line with annual salary increases across the employee population.
-In approving these adjustments, the Committee took into account individual and Company performance, as well as the general market competitiveness of compensation levels to deliver market-leading performance benefiting our stockholders, employees and customers.
-Other Named Executive Officers continue to have the same equity mix as Mr. Kurzius.

-Relating to his promotion to President and Chief Operating Officer effective June 1, 2022, the Committee approved further changes to Mr. Foley's compensation.
-His annual base salary was set at \$900,000 with a target annual incentive of 120% of base salary, a 9.0% increase in his target total compensation.
-No off-cycle equity awards or other compensation was provided in connection with his new position.
+Adjustments to Ms. Piper's target annual compensation reflected her promotion to Chief Human Relations Officer.